SemireB/git_assignment/README.md

 c.
 Describe the steps to open a pull request?

+- from forked or newly created repo page, naviagte to 'pull request' tab
+- select 'new pull request'
+- set first field entry to be main branch from forked repo and second field entry to the branch (where commits were made) you want to merge to main

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)